© All Rights Reserved McGoo

 The second part of the 20th century saw the return of troubles to Northern Ireland, with the 1969 riots and Bloody Sunday (1972) as the darkest days.
 The I.R.A. brought terror to Northern Ireland, England and occasionally to mainland Europe.
 An end to these troubles came in 1998 with the Belfast Agreement.
 Other events that caused a lot of tension within the UK, was the closing of many of coal mines and steel mills, leading to massive strikes in the 70's and 80's.

-The United Kingdom joined the European Union in 1973 (after being vetoed by the french in 1961), and continues to play an important role in the further development and growth of that body.
-However, while Europe continues to develop closer ties, the direction within the United Kingdom is heading in the other way.
+The United Kingdom joined the European Union in 1973 (after being vetoed by the French in 1961), and has played an important role in the further development and growth of that body over the years.
+However, in June 2016, the people of the UK voted to leave the union, and while the rest of Europe continues to develop closer ties, the trend within the United Kingdom itself is also heading in the other direction.
 Both Scotland and Wales have examined the idea of gaining independence from the United Kingdom.
 Scotland has created a Scottish Parliament, with Scottish Independence Party currently in control and the potential for a legislative way to gain independence.
 Wales has a Welsh Assembly with limited legislative powers.

 The United Kingdom is a series of islands off the North-west coast of the European continent.
 The largest island is Great Britain, containing the countries of England, Wales and Scotland.
 Northern Ireland, 6 counties in the north-eastern part of the island of Ireland makes up the fourth of the four "home nations" of the United Kingdom.
 In addition to these two large islands, there are over 1000 other islands that form the United Kingdom.